bitpure/userseek/README.md

 # Consolidated UserSeek v0.1 based on UserSeek V1.0 from thelinuxchoice
 ## IG: instagram.com/rodrilogue

-Seek Available usernames and Instagram, Twitter
+Seek Available usernames in Instagram and Twitter at the same time